haotseng/auto_build_cubieboard/README.md

 ## Note

 (1) If you want to build linux kernel for CB4.
-It only work with ARM cross-compiler(ARMEL) version 4.6.x
+It only work with ARM cross-compiler(ARMEL) version 4.6.x.
+Because the CB4 kernel source need two compiler option: ‘--min_array_alignment=4’ '--no_unaligned_access'.
+Only ARM cross-compiler(ARMEL) 4.6.x support these two options.